Objective: Design a robot capable of lifting and placing items up to 1 kg and 540 cm² onto a 36” high shelf

 • Due to a new redesign of the housing of all the servos and gear shafts, all chains were properly tightened, allowing for proper actuation

-• Gear Shafts were not properly leveled, leading to a dynamic imbalance.
-This increased power transmission inefficiency and made the shafts more prone to shear stress and eventually lead the shafts to fracture
+• Gear Shafts were not properly leveled, leading to a dynamic imbalance, increased power transmission inefficiency, and increased shear stress eventually lead the shafts to fracture

-• Could not carry more than 250g, much less than 1kg heart
+• Could not carry more than 250g, much less than the 1kg heart

 • Could not pick up objects independently, needed to use a wall as a support